giancambo/benperk.github.io/msdn/README.md

 + [Create a Bot using an Azure App Service Bot Service][COG6]
 + [Most common chatbot questions and how to answer them][COG7]
 + [Top 10 must have Phrase List Features for your chatbot or any bot LUIS][COG8]
++ [How I tested debugged my chatbot that I created using the Bot Services on Azure][COG9]

 ## Debugging and Troubleshooting techniques
 + [Why does my !runaway command not work][DTT1]